-Consequently, different types of saddlery have evolved.
-There are saddles designed specifically for show jumping, racing and dressage.
-There are English saddles, Western saddles and even saddles for stock work, trail riding and endurance riding.
+There are English saddles, Western saddles and saddles for stock work, trail riding and endurance riding.
 A general-purpose saddle that can be used by the beginner rider in dressage and jumping has also been created.

 The General Purpose Saddle

 A general purpose saddle is often a good starting point for someone looking to buy a horse saddle.
-These are designed to suit flat work or dressage, as well as jumping.
+These are English saddles that are designed to suit flat work or dressage, as well as jumping.
 A saddle like this can be great for riders who are learning to establish an independent seat.
-Once they’re relatively competent, the idea of jumping is often explored.

 The general purpose saddle is designed to be something in between the dressage and show jumping saddles.
 Being “general purpose,” the idea is that general riding throughout various disciplines can be achieved capably on the horse that wears it.
 Although it’s possible to carry out jumping with a dressage saddle and vice versa, a general purpose saddle is a better fit for a rider participating in both disciplines, while a discipline-specific saddle encourages a specific seat for that given discipline of riding.